carpentries/carpentrycon/venue.md

 *Interested in Art?* Follow the [UCD Sculpture Trail](http://www.ucd.ie/exploreucd/docs/UCD_Sculpture_Trail_2015.pdf) which showcases 35 public works of art representative of national and internationally renowned artists.

+*Interesred in Museums?* UCD is home to the National Folklore Collection, one of the world's largest collections of oral & ethnological material, including books, audio recordings, videos, photographs, & art dealing with Irish life, folk-history, & culture.
+Read more: https://www.discoverireland.ie/Arts-Culture-Heritage/national-folklore-collection/88595